 “We see Cloudflare as a valuable entry point to the cloud,” explains Gabriel Balastegui, Cloud Networking Engineer.
 “Cloudflare is our first line of security perimeter defense.
 They’re a key partner that allows Naranja to run workloads in the cloud of our choice, as we see best.”

-“We’ve seen some of the greatest tangible benefits from the Cloudflare CDN,” Balastegui says, “but perhaps the greatest tangible benefit is the visibility Cloudflare gives us into our traffic, security policies, and security incidents.
+“We’ve seen some of the greatest tangible benefits from the Cloudflare network,” Balastegui says, “but perhaps the greatest tangible benefit is the visibility Cloudflare gives us into our traffic, security policies, and security incidents.
 We had some visibility before, when we were running on-prem solutions, but Cloudflare has considerably improved it.”

 Balastegui reports a very positive experience with Cloudflare’s security suite.
 In one 72-hour period, Cloudflare WAF blocked over 730,000 attempted attacks across five highly trafficked domains.
 “We value the visibility and threat mitigation that Cloudflare provides.
 The user interface is very user-friendly.
 We have WAF turned on at a very high level and are using most of the features of the firewall rules.
 We use them quite a bit for geo-blocking, so that we can block traffic from countries that do not have AWS instances.
 It’s been extremely useful in finding issues at the app level, which allows us to modify the code and mitigate them.”
 Tarjeta Naranja is also in the process of integrating Cloudflare’s security logs with its Splunk deployment.